NBISweden/module-openrefine-dm-practices/_episodes/03-filter-sort.md

 > ## Exercise
 >
-> Use `include / exclude` to select only entries from one of these two roof types.
+> Use `include / exclude` to select only entries from one of these mouse lines.
 >
 > > ## Solution
 > >
 > > 1.
-In the facet (left margin), click on one of the names, such as `mabatisloping`.
-Notice that when you click on the name, or hover
-> > over it, there are entries to the right for `edit` and `include`.
+In the facet (left margin), hover on one of the names, such as `Alk3`.
+Notice that there are entries to the right for `edit` and `include`.
 > > 2.
 Click `include`.
-This will explicitly include this roof type, and exclude others that are not explicitly included.
+This will explicitly include this mouse line, and exclude others that are not explicitly included.
 Notice that the
 > option now changes to `exclude`.
 > > 3.
+Another way to include entries is to click the name directly.
-Click `include` and `exclude` on the other roof type and notice how the two entries appear and disappear
+> > 4.
+Click `include` and `exclude` to notice how the two entries appear and disappear
 > >  from the table.
 > >
 > {: .solution}
 {: .challenge}

-Remove the filter before moving on so that you again have the full dataset of 131 records.
+Remove the filter before moving on so that you again have the full dataset of 100 records.

 ## Sort